Bert-Proesmans/bert-proesmans.github.io/content/2022-02-14-stories-of-my-brain.md

 > SPOILERS AHEAD

 The text is about a troubled person who committed a heinous act.
 His actions have bad consequences and before his last breath he stares at the reaper herself.
 The person understands it's his time to go and hopes(!) to get taken to a better place where his starting circumstances are better.
 He crosses Styx peacefully.
+To spell it out; He's lying to himself, a sign of his insanity.

 ## Heartbreak and loneliness

-TODO
+Inspired by Kiara, [I wrote about Kiara earlier](9), who moved back from Japan to Austria at the time.
+There was a lot of online talk leading up to this event, and I wanted to contribute by writing a silly what-if story about her friendship with Calli.
+I set out to write an encounter that does character building, while discussing plastic bags from convenience stores.
+This twisted into something more emotionally loaded than needed be.
+I started winging it, had fun in the meantime, but that deteriorated the writing quality a lot.

 ```txt
 "...
 Calli...
 What are you doing?"